bisgardo/concordium-docker/README.md

 The Concordium Node includes the ability to
 [log transactions to an external PostgreSQL database](https://github.com/Concordium/concordium-node/blob/main/docs/transaction-logging.md).
-Due to various shortcomings, this feature is now deprecated in favor of an [independent service](https://github.com/Concordium/concordium-transaction-logger):
+Due to various shortcomings, this feature is now deprecated in favor of an equivalent [independent service](https://github.com/Concordium/concordium-transaction-logger):
 The service is deployed separately, handles errors gracefully, and may run against multiple nodes that don't need any particular configuration or state.
+The DB schemas are documented in the links above.
-This project used to support the legacy method, but no longer does.
+This project used to support the legacy method, but this was removed in commit `fd9e77e`.

 The Docker Compose file includes a transaction logger instance under the profile `txlog`.
 The [image](https://hub.docker.com/r/concordium/transaction-logger/tags) is specified with the variable `TRANSACTION_LOGGER_IMAGE`.